Linoleum

 That’s me on the street with the violin under my chin, playing with a grin, singing gibberish.

-Fifteen years later, when I heard that cover for the first time I was deeply submerged in the beginning of the flood of all this.
+Fifteen years later, when I heard that cover for the first time I was deeply submerged in the flood of this story.
 Chills dribbled down my spine remembering that moment.
-I wondered, is someone actually trying to communicate.
+I wondered: Is someone actually trying to communicate?

 In 2008 I wrote “He was there for me and I know that for sure.”